10 mistakes we're making with modern farmhouse decor – and how to get it right,

 5. Buying 'fast furniture' to get the look

-Don't get rid of lived-in pieces, or replace them with get-the-look furniture.
-Authenticity is key; make the patina a focal point.
-It's all about longevity and character, and a beautiful rustic kitchen table will be a talking-point piece as well as a practical social hub.
+Don't get rid of lived-in pieces, or replace them with get-the-look furniture, it's all about longevity, character, and more sustainable and eco-decor.
+Authenticity is key – make the patina a focal point; a beautiful, rustic kitchen table will be a talking-point piece as well as a practical social hub.

 6. Not mixing modern and vintage

 Be sure to throw in some vintage-style pieces to add character to that crisp all-white backdrop.
-Finding harmony between old and new is essential to the look.
+Finding harmony between the old and new is essential to the look.

-Interior designer Marie Flanigan (opens in new tab) says: 'Whether passed down through the family over generations or found at a local flea market, antiques are an important factor in the modern farmhouse design formula.
+Interior designer Marie Flanigan (opens in new tab) says, 'whether passed down through the family over generations or found at a local flea market, antiques are an important factor in the modern farmhouse design formula.
 The character and patina of vintage furnishings lend a welcome sense of warmth and texture to every space, creating a cozy vibe that feels lovingly collected over time.'